phamthanhtu310702/k8s-on-the-go/discovery-service/README.md

 - Namespaces let you partition the address space below the cluster domain.
 For example, creating a couple of Namespaces called dev and prod will give you two new address spaces.
 - Objects can connect to Services in the local Namespace using short names such as ent and cer.
 But connecting to objects in a remote Namespace requires FQDNs such as ent.dev.svc.cluster.local and cer.dev.svc.cluster.local.

+- All new Service objects are automatically registered with the cluster DNS, and all containers are pre-configured to use the cluster DNS for service discovery.
+The cluster DNS resolves Service names to ClusterIPs.
+These are stable virtual IPs on a special network called the service network.
+Although there are no routes to this network, the kube-proxy configures all cluster nodes to redirect traffic destined for the service network to Pod IPs on the Pod network.